louisecchan/reed-job-scraper/README.md

 # 🧑‍💻 Web Developer Job Finder (Using Reed.co.uk API)

-This simple Python script helps you find **web developer jobs in London** using the [Reed.co.uk](https://www.reed.co.uk/) job search API.
+This simple Python script helps you find *jobs in London** using the [Reed.co.uk](https://www.reed.co.uk/) job search API.
 It fetches job listings and shows details like the title, company, location, salary, and job type.
 You can even open job applications directly in your browser.

 ---